OneManStudio-IL/mocpilot-app/docs/Introducing/about-app.md

 ---
 id: AboutApp
-title: About Controlz
+title: About MOCPilot
 ---

-# Controlz – Elevate Your LEGO® Creations
+# MOCPilot – Elevate Your LEGO® Creations

-**Controlz** is a powerful mobile application designed to enhance your building and control experience.
+**MOCPilot** is a powerful mobile application designed to enhance your building and control experience.
 It allows enthusiasts to remotely control their models, mechanisms, and robots using smartphones, tablets, or even gamepads.
-With a wide range of supported hubs and motors, **Controlz** provides a seamless and customizable interface for users to interact with their creations.
+With a wide range of supported hubs and motors, **MOCPilot** provides a seamless and customizable interface for users to interact with their creations.

 ---